Exx3/reveal_external/readme.md

 #### async

 By default the external files will be loaded synchronously.
 This avoids conflicts with other plugins.
-You can activate asynchronous loading with this option.
+You can deactivate asynchronous loading with this option.

 #### mapAttributes